 On July 1, 1930, the Division of School Buildings and Grounds of the State Department of Education was created for the purpose of assisting local boards of education with their school building problems.
-Detailed information concerning the work of this Division is given in the latter part of the bulletin.

 III.
 Statutes Relating to the Construction of Schoolhouses